GiBS: Generative Input-side Basis-driven Structures: A Parametric Basis Framework for Nonlocal Metasurfaces

 \subsection{Dimensionality Reduction with Basis Expansions}

 The core of the GiBS framework is the parameterization of the metasurface geometry using a basis expansion.
-As illustrated in Figure~\ref{fig:basis_modeling}(a–c), this approach replaces discrete meta-atom specification with a continuous functional description of geometric parameters, such as the pillar radius $R(x,y)$.
-The radius is expressed as a linear combination of orthogonal basis functions $\phi_{n_x,n_y}(x,y)$, governed by a compact set of coefficients $a_{n_x,n_y}$ that define the overall device morphology:
+To make the geometric construction explicit, we first define the metasurface supercell as a square array of cylindrical nanopillars whose local radii are prescribed by the continuous function $R(x,y)$.
+This can be mathematically formulated as Eq.~\eqref{eq:basis_general}, which assigns a radius to each discrete pillar at location $(x,y)$ by evaluating the continuous function $R(x,y)$ over the supercell domain.
+The radius is expressed as a linear combination of orthogonal basis functions $\phi_{n_x,n_y}(x,y)$, governed by a compact set of coefficients $A_{n_x,n_y}$ that define the overall device morphology:

-In Figure~\ref{fig:basis_modeling}(a), the table lists the numerical values of representative coefficients for a sample design, while Figure~\ref{fig:basis_modeling}(b) visualizes the corresponding nanopillar arrangement within a single supercell.
-Figure~\ref{fig:basis_modeling}(c) extends this configuration to a larger metasurface, demonstrating how continuous variation in the basis coefficients can yield spatially evolving geometries.
-Together, these panels show how a small set of parameters can encode complex and smoothly varying designs.
+The representative unit-cell example illustrated in Figure~\ref{fig:basis_modeling}(a) is generated on a $16\times16$ grid (256 candidate pillar sites in one unit cell that creates the large periodic structure in Figure~\ref{fig:basis_modeling})(b), where $R(x,y)$ is fully determined by 12 basis coefficients, together with two additional parameters specifying the supercell period and the pillar thickness.
+The particular realization shown in Figure~\ref{fig:basis_modeling}(a) uses the Fourier expansion in Eq.~\eqref{eq:basis_sinusoidal}, with amplitude coefficients $A_k$ taken directly from the values listed in Figure~\ref{fig:basis_modeling}(c).